marlin002/nina/docs/scraper_job.md

 # SourceScraperJob Documentation

-The `SourceScraperJob` is a background job that fetches content from web sources, parses it, and stores it as articles in the database.
+The `SourceScraperJob` is a background job that fetches content from web sources, parses it, and stores it as scrapes in the database.

 ## Overview